 For Gram Stains

 Crystal violet is an organic chloride salt that belongs to the triphenylmethane type alkaline dyes.
 This monochloride salt whose scientific name is hexamethyl chloride rose aniline has a wide bio and industrial applications including developing fingerprints, dying ink, as an antifungal, antibacterial & anthelmintic agent, and as a histological stain.
-Other names used to describe crystal violet include Basic Violet 3, Gentian Violet, Hexamethyipararosaline chloride and Methyl Violet 10B.
+Other names used to describe crystal violet include Basic Violet 3, Gentian Violet, Hexamethyipararosaline chloride, and Methyl Violet 10B.

 Its powder form appears as a dark green compound with metallic luster but appears purple when dissolved.
-When in aqueous or alcohol solution, crystal violet has a (purple) blue-violet color, with the color largely depending on the acidity of the solution.
+When in an aqueous or alcohol solution, crystal violet has a (purple) blue-violet color, with the color largely depending on the acidity of the solution.
 The different colors of the dye are because of the different charged states of the dye molecule.

 Charles Lauth was the first scientist to synthesize methyl violet in 1866.
 Crystal violet is one of the components of methyl violet.
 Crystal violet was first independently synthesized by Alfred Kern while working in Basel.
 For the easier synthesis of this product, he entered into a collaboration with a German chemist Heinrich Caro.
 Kern also discovered that diethylaniline could be used to synthesize violet dye, which is commonly known as Basic violet 4.

 Jakob Stilling, a German ophthalmologist, discovered the antiseptic properties of crystal violet in 1890.
 He collaborated with E. Merck & Co. to market the dye, which was probably a mixture of aniline dyes, as an antiseptic.
-Later in 1902, Conradi and Drigalski discovered that the effect of the dye was strong on most gram-positive bacteria but little effect on gram-negative bacteria such as Bacillus typhi (Salmonella typhi) and Bacillus coli (Escherichia coli).
+Later in 1902, Conradi and Drigalski discovered that the effect of the dye was strong on most gram-positive bacteria but had little effect on gram-negative bacteria such as Bacillus Typhi (Salmonella typhi) and Bacillus Coli (Escherichia coli).
 John Churchman published a more detailed study of the dye on the different strains of bacteria in 1912.